Fairness Without Harm: An Influence-Guided Active Sampling Approach: Improving fairness without harm via data influential sampling

-To tackle this problem, one common approach is utilizing a model that has been effectively trained on dataset $P$ to produce proxy labels, which serve to approximate the calculation of influences for examples from a substantial unlabeled dataset $U$.
+\paragraph{Labeling} Before presenting our sampling algorithm, it is necessary to address the problem of not accessing the true labels of new solicited examples.
+Lacking the label information for new examples poses a challenge in determining the corresponding influence on accuracy and fairness, a fact that is substantiated by Lemma \ref{lemma:influence_of_predictions} and Lemma \ref{lemma:influence_of_fairness}.
+Intuitively, one can always recruit human annotators to get the ground-truth labels for those unlabeled examples.
+However, it is impractical due to the limited labeling budgets.
+To tackle this problem, another common approach is utilizing a model that has been effectively trained on dataset $P$ to produce proxy labels, which approximate the calculation of influences for examples from a substantial unlabeled dataset $U$.
 It's important to note that these proxy labels are exclusively used during the sampling phase.
+To maintain good model performance, we still need to inquire about the true labels of the selected data examples for subsequent training.
 Here, we propose to annotate the proxy labels with the model trained on the labeled set $P$.
-In particular, we introduce a strategy that employs lowest-influence labels for the annotation of label $y'$ given $x'$:
+In particular, we introduce a strategy that employs lowest-influence labels for annotating label $\hat y'$ given $x'$:

-which corresponds to annotating the most confident label class.
-After sampling, we still need to acquire the true labels of the selected data examples for subsequent training.
-We are aware that the true labels may not always be consistent with the elicited labels even with human annotations \citep{zhu2021clusterability,zhu2024unmasking,cheng2020learning,wei2022learning}.
-The gap between human annotations and true labels is left for future works.